 After having previously navigated through Buenos Aires, we were confident in our ability to use the public transportation in major cities in South America.
 You can read more about that experience here.
-I found that the transportation systems in Santiago were very similar to those in Buenos Aires, making it a simple learning curve.
+I found that the transportation options in Santiago were very similar to those in Buenos Aires, making it a simple learning curve.

 Google maps is your best friend.
 It is accurate with showing bus and metro information to get you from one destination to another.
 (Maybe not the timing of the transportation but definitely for the directions.)
 If you do not have service in the city, look up the directions beforehand.
 You should also always download the map of the region so you can look up driving directions at the minimum to get between places.